 10. Watch a Show

-- Herberger Theater Center: Settled right in Downtown Phoenix, Herberger Theater Center is an indoor performing arts destination featuring three stages to entertain its guests.
+- Herberger Theater Center: Settled right in Downtown Phoenix, this is an indoor performing arts destination featuring three stages to entertain its guests.
 They pride themselves on serving as a performing arts incubator for the community, supporting and fostering the growth of artists across the city.
 In addition to a set of spectacular live shows, the Herberger Theatre hosts art exhibitions showing off pieces from local creators.

 11. Go to the Museums in Arizona

-- Heard Museum: The Heard Museum is one of the most prominent institutions in the country and a global attraction for admirers of American Indian Art and culture.
+- Heard Museum: This museum is one of the most prominent institutions in the country and a global attraction for admirers of American Indian Art and culture.
 Founded in 1929, this museum has world-class exhibitions, programs, and festivals dedicated to broadening your perspective and celebrating the unique and beautiful life of the native tribes.
 They collaborate with local artists and tribal communities to showcase 12 galleries of all art varieties– sculptures, paintings, garments, jewelry– plus an outdoor sculpture garden and a contemporary gallery.
 Located right on Central Avenue in Phoenix, the Heard Museum is open every day but Monday, with specific hours for members only.

-- Phoenix Art Museum: Less than a 10-minute walk from the Heard Museum, the Phoenix Art Museum offers a stunning collection of acclaimed Renaissance art and is considered the largest museum in the Southwest.
+- Phoenix Art Museum: Less than a 10-minute walk from the Heard Museum, this one offers a stunning collection of acclaimed Renaissance art and is considered the largest museum in the Southwest.
 They have over 20,000 objects on display in a vibrant and bold space you just have to see in person.
 Between the exhibits, the weekly events, the library, and their onsite restaurant, you could spend all day here in the cool air.
 There is also a ton of ways you can get free admission: “Pay As You Wish” Wednesday evenings, Free First Friday evenings of every month, or if you qualify for other admission discounts.

 12. Taste the Local Mexican Cuisine